-Characterization and calibration are accessed using the following KCMS API calls: KcsCreateProfile(), KcsUpdateProfile(), KcsSetAttribute(), and KcsSaveProfile().
+Characterization and calibration are accessed using the following KCMS "C" API calls:

+KcsCreateProfile()

+- KcsUpdateProfile()

+- KcsSetAttribute()

+- KcsSaveProfile()

 See the SDK manual KCMS Application Developer's Guide for more information on these calls.

-The KcsProfile base class contains virtual methods to characterize and calibrate three types of devices: scanners, monitors, and printers.
-It is your decision to override the base functionality to take characterization and calibration data and turn it into the appropriate KcsXform data.
+The KcsProfile base class contains virtual methods to characterize and calibrate two types of devices: scanners and monitors.
+You must decide whether to override the base functionality to take characterization and calibration data and turn it into the appropriate KcsXform data.

-Note - Currently, the default CMM supports monitor and scanner characterization and calibration only; it does not support printer characterization and calibration.
+Note - Currently, the default CMM supports monitor and scanner characterization and calibration only.
+It does not support printer characterization and calibration.
+However enabling hooks exist in the source so you can write a CMM that supports printers.

 Attributes are set using the normal mechanisms.
-The following is a KCMS API code excerpt showing characterization and calibration.
+The KCMS "C" API code excerpt in Code Example 3-9 shows characterization and calibration.